cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes leaned forward slightly, his tone cool and deliberate.
 "And yet, his death has left you no closer to securing what you claim is rightfully yours.
 Tell me, do you believe Edward's death was an accident?"

 William hesitated, his gaze flickering toward the window.
 "Edward was many things, but careless wasn't one of them.
-If you want my opinion, someone wanted him out of the way—and whoever it was, they succeeded."
+If you want my opinion, someone wanted him out of the way—and whoever it was, they succeeded.
+Cartwright isn’t the only one with blood on his hands.
+Ask about...Fort Kalyan’s ‘special shipments’!”
+He abruptly stops, as though he’s said too much.

-He exhaled sharply, his fingers stilling against the desk.
-“Not that he was always against me,” he muttered.
-“When we were boys, he taught me how to fix a pocket watch—patient, steady hands.
-Gave it to me on my fifteenth birthday, said I’d learned well enough to keep it running myself.”
-His jaw tensed.
+William exhaled sharply, fingers stilling on the desk.
+“He wasn’t always against me,” he muttered.
+“When we were boys, he taught me to fix a pocket watch—patient, steady hands.
+Gave it to me on my fifteenth birthday.
+Said I’d learned well enough to keep it running myself.”
+His jaw tightened.
 “And yet, in the end, I was never meant to hold anything that mattered.”

-William’s mouth pressed into a thin line.
 For a moment, the bitterness wavered.
 Then, just as quickly, it returned.

-Holmes said nothing, only watching him with that knowing gaze.
-I thought of Edward then—not as the cause of William’s resentment, nor the victim of political schemes, but as a husband and father whose absence was still felt beyond inheritance and betrayal.
+Holmes said nothing, only watching.

+I thought of Edward—not just as a soldier or a victim of politics, but as a man whose absence was felt beyond inheritance and betrayal.

-<br><br><br>
-<br><br><br>
-<br><br><br>
+As we stepped into the corridor, Holmes spoke quietly, more to himself than to me.
+“Fort Kalyan—then the cause of Edward’s death lies beyond these walls.”

 <br><br><br>
 <br><br><br>
 <br><br><br>